filecoin-project/lotus-docs/content/en/docs/developers/local-network.md

 ## Next steps

-You now have a fully functioning Filecoin developer network!
+You now have a fully functioning Filecoin local network!
 You can start testing your setup and playing with the Filecoin network in a safe and fast environment.

 <!-- =============================

 I'm not sure if these steps are necessary...

-1. Build the dev-net:
+1. Build the local-net:

     ```shell
     make debug